c-blake/lc/README.md

  - supports arbitrary assignment of "file kind order" for use in sorting

- - supports "multi-dimensional reasoning" about file kinds including both text attribute layers and an "icon vector" (for utf8 "icons", anyway)
+ - supports "multi-dimensional reasoning" about file kinds, including both text attribute layers and an "icon vector" (for utf8 "icons", anyway)

  - supports both latter-day nanosecond file times and *very* abbreviated ages